exceptionless/Website/content/news/2016/2016-02-01-track-view-user-session-data-exceptionless.md

 ---
 id: 14045
-title: Track and View User Session Data &#8211; New Exceptionless Feature!
+title: Track and View User Session Data - New Exceptionless Feature!
 date: 2016-02-01
 ---
 <img loading="lazy" class="aligncenter size-large wp-image-14055" src="/assets/sessions-dashboard-header2-1024x411.png" alt="app user session logging" width="940" height="377" data-id="14055" srcset="/assets/sessions-dashboard-header2-1024x411.png 1024w, /assets/sessions-dashboard-header2-300x120.png 300w, /assets/sessions-dashboard-header2-768x308.png 768w, /assets/sessions-dashboard-header2.png 1824w" sizes="(max-width: 940px) 100vw, 940px" />

-To many, this feature may be the missing piece&#8230; that connection you've always wanted to make between users, bugs, exceptions, app events, etc. I'm talking about, of course, **user session tracking!**
+To many, this feature may be the missing piece... that connection you've always wanted to make between users, bugs, exceptions, app events, etc. I'm talking about, of course, **user session tracking!**

 That's right, you can now use Exceptionless to track users as they use your app, which of course will come in super handy when you want to know exactly what they did to stumble upon or cause an error or trigger an event.